Earned an Associate Degree in Opticianry

 Practiced in Another Licensed State

-Licensed/Practiced in another Licensed State for three (3) of the last five (5) years.
+You must have been licensed to practice in another Licensed State for three (3) of the last five (5) years.
 The License/Certificate/Registration Verification form must be completed by the state(s) in which you hold or have ever held a license, certificate, or registration.

 This form must be completed and sent directly to the Board of Opticianry office from the agency which issued the license, certificate, or registration, or it will not be considered official.

 Upon the completion of the three-year Florida apprenticeship program, you will need to provide your apprentice (DA) number or a copy of your apprenticeship completion letter along with your completed application.
 (3-5 year program)

 Or visit the

 You must have actively practiced in a unlicensed State for at least five (5) of the last seven (7) years.
 If you practiced in a state that does not require a license, you will need to provide tax records, business records, affidavits, or other satisfactory documentation showing proof of practice of Opticianry.Application for Florida licensure

 Additional Requirements to become a Licensed Optician in Florida